wiseman-timelord/WiseRain/README.md

 ### Status : Beta
 After leaving the given panels on for hours there will likely be a hard-crash, it happens a lot less with the bandwidth monitor panel disabled but still happens; I am currently testing some updates, they have been updated but no release yet...
 - Rainmeter and/or PowershellRM and/or some Powershell Cmdlets used, are not designed to be spammed with stop/start commands.
 Solution - have made timers, 5000, 9000 and 13000.
 - Variables causing issues with other processes.
-Solution - have ensured the variables are all unique,
+Solution - have ensured the variables are all unique.

 ## Development
 Here are some possible directions for development...